kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 GPT Data Generator will validate the project after to ensure it's imported fully.
 If there's an issue with the project Generator will report the problem accordingly.

-If for some reason the import has failed it may be due to a known import issue.
-A list of current [import issues can be found here](https://gitlab.com/gitlab-org/gitlab/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=bug&label_name[]=Category%3AImporters).

-Unfortunately when this happens the project will need to be reimported.
-Please delete the project that hit this error and follow the instructions [above](#repository-storages-config-cant-be-updated-via-application-settings-api) to manually import the project to a correct node.
+There was a [known bug](https://gitlab.com/gitlab-org/gitlab/-/issues/332313) in GitLab version 13.12 or older which was fixed in version 14.0.
+If you are running an older GitLab version, please [follow this workaround](https://gitlab.com/gitlab-org/gitlab/-/issues/332313#workaround) to resolve the impartial import by disabling and deleting the `import_export_project_cleanup_worker` job in Sidekiq.

-After that run the Generator once more to validate that the test data was setup correctly skipping the horizontal check:
+After it's done, rerun the GPT Data Generator to set up Vertical data once again skipping the horizontal check:

 ```sh
 docker run -it -e ACCESS_TOKEN=<TOKEN> -v <HOST CONFIG FOLDER>:/config -v <HOST RESULTS FOLDER>:/results gitlab/gpt-data-generator --environment <ENV FILE NAME>.json --no-horizontal
 ```

+If the Large Project validation error persists, please delete the project that hit this error and follow the instructions [above](#repository-storages-config-cant-be-updated-via-application-settings-api) to manually import the project to a correct node.
+After that run the command above to validate that the test data was setup correctly.

 Example of successful validation output: